Madagascar Sphene Gemstone

 • This gem is used to stabilize mood and emotion.

 • Gardeners love sphene for its ability to stimulate plant growth.

 • Crystal healers use sphene to support the immune system and promote healing of the sinuses and soft tissues.
 It is used to treat muscle strain and reduce fever and inflammation.

-Shop LC sphene is sourced from the Sava region of Madagascar.
-Sava sphene is a relatively new stone on the market with a unique style and dazzling optic properties.
+Shop LC sphene is sourced from the Madagascar region of Madagascar.
+Madagascar sphene is a relatively new stone on the market with a unique style and dazzling optic properties.
 Be one of the first proud owners of this exquisite and beautiful stone.